Daniel Berg Hestad: International career

 Hestad played a total of 30 games for Norway at youth and under-23 level.
 In 1998, he was a part of the Norway U21 national team, that won bronze medal in 1998 UEFA European Under-21 Football Championship.
 In the final qualifier before the tournament he captained the Norwegian side against a French side containing Thierry Henry, David Trezeguet, Patrick Vieira and Ludovic Giuly.
 Hestad scored the third goal for Norway to put them 3–0 up in Valenciennes.
 Norway ended up winning 3–2 and qualified.

 Hestad earned eight caps for the Norway national team, between 1998 and 2003.
 He made his debut against Denmark on 22 April 1998 and got his last appearance in Norway's 2–1 against Oman on 28 January 2003.

 Personal life

 Hestad grew up in a family who contains a long line of Molde players.
 His father Stein Olav Hestad held the club record for most first-team appearances of all time before this was beaten by Daniel.
-His uncles Harry Hestad, Odd Berg and Jan Berg also played many years at the club.
-His brother, Peter Berg Hestad, also played there a few years.
+His paternal uncle Harry Hestad, and his maternal uncles Odd Berg and Jan Berg also played many years at the club.
+His younger brother Peter Berg Hestad was also in Molde's squad for a few years, but only made a handful of first-team appearances.

 He married Trude Vik in 2006, with whom he has two sons, Tobias and Jonathan.

 In 2000, he served time in prison for driving under the influence.
 This incident occurred during Molde's Christmas party after Berg Hestad was informed of the hospitalisation of his wife and their infant baby.
 Both were in a critical state and in a moment of poor judgement, Berg Hestad got in his car to drive to the hospital, only to crash after a few hundred meters.